Maria Full of Grace: Critical response

 The film was critically acclaimed.
 It garnered a 97% approval rating on the aggregator site Rotten Tomatoes, based on 146 reviews, and an average rating of 8/10.
 The website's critical consensus states, "In a striking debut, Moreno carries the movie and puts a human face on the drug trade".
 On Metacritic, the film has a weighted average score of 87 out of 100, based on 39 critics, indicating "universal acclaim".

 According to Desson Thomson from The Washington Post, "Catalina Sandino Moreno is a Colombian Mona Lisa, a delicate, unforgettable force majeure.
 Add to her luminous demeanor a story that rips fleshy holes through your heart and you've got yourself a stunner of a film".
+Roger Ebert awarded the film 3 and a half stars out of 4 and said, "Like [Ken] Loach, Marston has made a film that understands and accepts poverty without feeling the need to romanticize or exaggerate it.
+Also like Loach, he shows us how evil things happen because of economic systems, not because villains gnash their teeth and hog the screen.
+Hollywood simplifies the world for moviegoers by pretending evil is generated by individuals, not institutions; kill the bad guy, and the problem is solved."

-Writing for Rolling Stone, Peter Travers gave the film 3 out of 4 stars, praising Moreno's performance, the screenplay, and Maston's direction, saying: "Remember the name Catalina Sandino Moreno.
+Writing for Rolling Stone, Peter Travers gave the film 3 out of 4 stars, praising Moreno's performance, the screenplay, and Marston's direction, saying: "Remember the name Catalina Sandino Moreno.
 The heartfelt and harrowing performance she gives here should put her in line for a heap of year-end awards."

 The film was nominated to the Golden Bear at the 54th Berlin Film Festival.

+The film had originally been selected by Colombia to be its official choice for Best International Feature at the 77th Academy Awards.
+However, it was rejected because it was considered to be not Colombian enough; the film El Rey was submitted instead.